 Neuropathic Pain Research

-• Molecular mechanisms of neuropathic pain in the dorsal horn in animal models of spinal cord injury and multiple sclerosis: role of neuronal calcium pumps.
+The investigations focus on molecular mechanisms underlying neuropathic pain in the dorsal horn in animal models of spinal cord injury and multiple sclerosis with particular emphasis on the role of neuronal calcium pumps and innate immune receptors.

 Stella Elkabes, Ph.D.